-Standing for Music Compact Mixer 8, the MCM-8 MKII is an 8 slot 500 Series enclosure with 10 channel mixing capabilities and it's the Top of the Line of the new Heritage Audio "ON SLOT" Technology (OTS) 500 Series enclosures.
+Standing for Music Compact Mixer 8, the MCM-8 II is an 8 slot 500 Series enclosure with 10 channel mixing capabilities and it´s the Top of the Line of the new Heritage Audio “ON SLOT” Technology (OTS) 500 Series enclosures.

 With literally hundreds of brands making 500 series modules, we at Heritage Audio think this is the professional way of handling this reliably, eliminating issues often associated with sharing power between different modules of different brands and natures.

-Each slot features test LED's for checking correct power operation (red for +16v, green for -16v), located aside of the slot connector.
+Each slot features test LEDs for checking correct power operation (red for +16v, green for -16v), located aside from the slot connector.

-Thanks to the use of OST, the power capability of the MCM-8 MKII is 400mA per rail per slot maximum, with an overall of 1.4A (1.6A non continuous) per rail, whichever is reached first.
+Thanks to the use of OST, the power capability of the MCM-8 II is 400mA per rail per slot maximum, with an overall of 1.4A (1.6A non-continuous) per rail, whichever is reached first.

 Phantom power available is 140mA total.

-The RAF Blue Gray enclosure is made out of heavy gauge steel with an aluminum front panel in the United Kingdom.
+The RAF Blue Gray enclosure is made out of heavy gauge steel with an aluminum front panel.

 There are Pan and Fader controls per slot on dual concentric potentiometers.
 Pan pots are center detent for precise center positioning.
 Features include an ON switch to assign each channel to the Mix Bus.

 The Mix Bus follows a passive, voltage summing topology, similar to that found in the 80 Series consoles of the 70s.
-The gain loss is restored by the same Class A, 2n3055 driven, transformer based output stage used in the 1073 by which Heritage Audio is known for.
+The gain loss is restored by the same Class A, 2n3055 driven, transformer-based output stage used in the Heritage Audio 1073.